junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 *That's his job.
 No, not because that's his job.* Dean frantically corrects his own mind. *That's because it's Cas.* He doesn't need another reason.

 "Why?
 I don't deserve it."
-Cas says, voice sad and tired, more tired than he ever seen him.
+Cas says, voice sad and tired, more tired than he's ever seen him.
 "What's the point of living if I can't fix the things that I broke?"
+What are "the things", he doesn't say.
+He doesn't need to.
+The world that is torn, the lives that are lost, some heart that is broken, some trust that is lost, some bond that is always, forever, seems, fractured.

-He starts to step back again, the edges of the tear of the dimension starts brightening up.
-His steps don't seem to be voluntary, it's more like he's been absorbing backward by a vortex than walking on his own.
+Cas starts to step back again, the edges of the tear of the dimension starts brightening up.
+His steps don't seem to be voluntary, it's more like he's been absorbing backward by a vortex than walking on his own, and he is too tired to resist.
 His wings drop down as they are worn out from exhaustion.

-"This way, at least I can close the tear, using my own body."
-Cas is three steps away from Dean now, and no more than one step away from the tear.
+"This way, at least I can close the tear, using my own body.
+A fitting punishment and redemption."
+Cas is yards away from Dean now, and no more than one step away from the tear.
 "Just, take care of yourself, Dean."

 It's a debate neither of them can win or ever persuade the other.
 Isn't it the ultimate Winchester's debate in the face of every single world-ending event?
 Dean knows far too well, so he doesn't bother with it anymore.